 This passages was interpreted by the pre-Christian rabbis as referring to the rights of a slave girl.
 If her master marries her, he must not deprive her of "food, clothing and marital rights."
-If the master denies her these right, she may leave the marriage.
+The rabbis reasoned that if a slave has such rights, surely a free woman